Luke943/SortingAlgorithms/README.md

 ## Description

-Various sorting and searhing algorithms implemented in C.
+Various sorting and searching algorithms implemented in C.
 All designed for 32-bit unsigned integers.

+Quick sort performs around 33% faster than the standard library `qsort`.

+## Usage

-The code for the algorithms is found in `sorting.c` and their declarations are in `sorting.h`.
+The code for the algorithms (with brief descriptions) is found in `sorting.c` and their declarations are in `sorting.h`.

+The `Makefile` (configured for `gcc`) creates a `build` directory with `sorting.o` and executables for the tests.

 ## Algorithms